Ann Woodward: Biography

-Woodward was born Evangeline Lucille Crowell on December 12, 1915 in Pittsburg, Kansas to Colonel M. Jesse Crowell, a streetcar conductor and retired military officer from Detroit, Michigan, and his wife.
+Woodward was born Angeline Lucille Crowell on December 12, 1915 in Pittsburg, Kansas, to Colonel M. Jesse Crowell, a streetcar conductor and retired military officer from Detroit, Michigan, and his wife Ethel Smiley Crowell, a schoolteacher and one of the earliest women in Kansas to receive a master’s degree from the University of Kansas in 1921.
 She attended Kansas City Junior College for one year.
 As a young adult, she moved to Kansas City and changed her name to Ann Eden after her parents divorced and remarried.

 In 1937, Woodward moved to New York City to work as a model and actress and was signed with John Robert Powers modeling agency.
 Through the Powers agency, Woodward landed roles as a radio actress, and was voted "The Most Beautiful Girl in Radio" in 1940.
-She had a role in Sir Noël Coward's Set to Music.
+She had a role in Noël Coward's Set to Music.

-While working as a showgirl at FeFe's Monte Carlo, a nightclub in New York City, Woodward met William Woodward Sr., a wealthy banker from a prominent old money family who served as Chairman of the Central Hanover Bank & Trust.
+While working as a showgirl at FeFe's Monte Carlo, a nightclub in New York City, Woodward met William Woodward Sr., a wealthy banker from a prominent old money family who served as chairman of the Central Hanover Bank & Trust.
 It is speculated that she became Woodward's mistress.
-She was later courted by Woodward's son, William Woodward Jr., and married him in 1943 at St Luke's Memorial Episcopal Church in Tacoma, Washington.
-The marriage was a controversial one, and she was initially shunned by New York high society.
-Her mother-in-law, Elizabeth Ogden Cryder Woodward, objected to the marriage.
-Woodward was eventually welcomed into prominent social circles and became a leading figure in society.
-She had two sons with her husband, William Woodward III and James Woodward.
+She was later courted by Woodward's son, William Woodward Jr., and married him in 1943 at St. Luke's Memorial Episcopal Church in Tacoma, Washington.
+The marriage was a controversial one, and she initially was shunned by New York high society.
+Her mother-in-law, Elizabeth "Elsie" Ogden Cryder Woodward, one of the famous Cryder Triplets and dowager of New York society, initially objected to the marriage.
+Woodward eventually was welcomed into prominent social circles and became a leading figure in society.
+She had two sons, William Woodward III and James Woodward, with her husband.

 The Woodwards' marriage was an unhappy one, both having strings of affairs.
 Her husband asked for a divorce in 1947, but Woodward refused.

+She founded the Ann Eden Woodward Foundation and supported causes such as the World Wildlife Foundation, the Museum of Modern Art, WNET, New York’s public television station, and the American Red Cross.
+Some of her collection of paintings, Chinese antiquities, and couture clothing are housed in the Metropolitan Museum of Art.